Explore the World of Sound

 2. Level Balancing: The Foundation of a Good Mix

-2.1.
-Gain Staging and Headroom
+2.1 Gain Staging and Headroom

-2.2.
-Level Hierarchy
+2.2 Level Hierarchy

 3. Live Equalization: Sculpting the Right Sound

-3.1.
-Types of Equalization
+3.1 Types of Equalization

-• Lead vocals: Cut 200-400 Hz to reduce “nasal” sound, boost 3 kHz for presence.
+• Vocals: cut 200–400 Hz to reduce boxiness, boost 3 kHz for presence.

-Apply notch filters on resonant frequencies using parametric EQ.
+• Apply notch filters on resonant frequencies.

 4. Dynamic Processing: Controlling the Mix

-4.1.
-Using Compression in Live Mixing
+4.1 Compression in Live Mixing

-🔹 Vocals: Ratio 3:1, fast attack (~5 ms), medium release (~50 ms).
+• Vocals: Ratio 3:1, fast attack, medium release for stability.

-🔹 Bass and kick drum: Ratio 4:1, slow attack (~25 ms) to preserve transients.
+• Bass & Kick Drum: Ratio 4:1, slow attack to preserve punch.

 5. Conclusion